What I have learned in my own wellness journey is that only I can make the changes that will impact my health.

 I will be honest here.
 I find going to the gym uninspiring so I rarely go.
 This is a perfect example of doing what you love versus what you view as the best way to “get fit”.

-I personally do 2-3 days of yoga per week (because yoga lights me up and is linked to my mental health as well!), hiking on the weekends, PiYo and/or yoga during the mornings, and lots and lots of walking.
+I personally do 2-3 days of yoga per week (because yoga lights me up and is linked to my mental health as well!),

 This is how I personalize my physical movement and I never have issues with getting enough exercise.